cosmos72/schemesh/README.md

-For scripting and serious programming, schemesh completely replaces the slow, clumsy and error-prone scripting language of a traditional shell (yes, the author has opinions) with a full-featured Lisp REPL, backed by the fast open-source Chez Scheme compiler that generates highly optimized native code.
+For scripting and serious programming, schemesh completely replaces the slow, clumsy and error-prone scripting language of a traditional shell (yes, the author has opinions) with a full-featured Lisp REPL, backed by the fast and open-source Chez Scheme compiler that generates highly optimized native code.

 ### How to use

-As a traditional Unix shell: type a command, press Enter.
+As a traditional Unix shell: type a command, press Enter.<br/>
-If the parentheses/braces/brackets/quotes are balanced, schemesh will execute the command and show any failure result.
-Otherwise it will create a second line where you can continue typing - you can move between lines with cursor keys.

-As a Chez Scheme REPL: type an expression starting with `(`, press Enter.
+As a Lisp REPL: type an expression starting with `(`, press Enter.

-If the parentheses/braces/brackets/quotes are balanced, schemesh will evaluate the expression and pretty-print its result.
+If the parentheses/braces/brackets/quotes are balanced, schemesh will execute the command and show any failure, or evaluate the expression and pretty-print its value.

-Otherwise it will create a second line where you can continue typing - you can move between lines with cursor keys.
+If the parentheses/braces/brackets/quotes are *not* balanced, schemesh will create a second line where you can continue typing - you can move between lines with cursor keys.

 Switching between shell syntax and Lisp syntax is extremely simple, and can be done basically everywhere:
 * open parenthesis `(` temporarily switches to Lisp syntax until the corresponding closed parenthesis `)`